Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Application: SNGs for Lead Discovery in Drug-Design

 \subsubsection{Limitations of \GM}

+We draw the reader's attention to the following limitations of \GM: \begin{itemize} \item \GM uses the base-poset ordering $\geq_{\mathcal H}$ to search the hypothesis space and a separate sampling step to populate each $X$.
+It does not maintain a joint best-first ordering over $(H,X)$ pairs; consequently the search is greedy with respect to hypothesis quality and does not back-track on the choice of $X$ given a fixed $H$.

-We draw the attention of the reader to the following limitations of \GM: \begin{itemize} \item Although \GM returns an element from ${\cal T}$, it does not use the ${\geq_{\cal F}}$ ordering.
-Instead its search proceeds using only the base-poset ordering. \item \GM assigns a 0 or 1 value for generator efficiency in Step \ref{step:estimate} (through the use of the indicator function $\mathbf 1(\cdot)$).
+\item \GM assigns a 0 or 1 value for generator efficiency in Step \ref{step:estimate} (through the use of the indicator function $\mathbf 1(\cdot)$).
 This results in over-zealous pruning of the hypothesis space.
 A better estimate would be to use a measure based on the proportion $Q \times w$ as described in Sec.\ref{sec:sem}. \item The search-strategy performs a greedy selection of a single element in Step \ref{step:select}.
 Again, while this reduces the size of the search-space, It is likely that a best-first strategy employing a priority-queue would be an improvement. \item \GM inherits the inefficiency of \Gen, which adopts rejection-sampling to ensure that data instances returned satisfy the the symbolic hypothesis. \end{itemize}